-The 2008 Comprehensive Plan introduced Character Areas to Cherokee County, Ball Ground and Waleska.
-These areas are used to identify places and areas that show a common form of development and land use pattern, lifestyle and "feel," intensity of use, design elements or other factors that collectively define the character of a place or areas, whether existing or intended in the future.
+Character Areas are used to identify places and areas that show a common form of development and land use pattern, lifestyle and "feel," intensity of use, design elements or other factors that collectively define the character of a place or areas, whether existing or intended in the future.
 The use of Character Areas provides a much more comprehensive picture of the community vision for a place instead of individual land use categories.

 The Character Area designations indicate the primary and secondary types of land uses and the infrastructure necessary for that type of development.
 These descriptions serve as a guide in the determination of the future development approvals.
-The design of these distinct Character Areas is based on the classification of development patterns, their distinct differences and their relationship to one another as we grow over the next 20 plus years.
+The design of these distinct Character Areas is based on the classification of development patterns, their distinct differences and their relationship to one another.